The Perfect Weekend In Detroit From A Local

 In 1986 the artist started transforming his childhood neighborhood now in poverty and shambles, into a massive piece of art.
-The old abandoned houses and lots were cleaned up, and the refuse collected was recycled back to create the artwork.
-The street, sidewalks, trees, and anything else on this street has become a part of this neighborhood art project.
+The street, sidewalks, trees, and anything else on this street have become a part of this neighborhood art project.

 Campus Martius Park

 Visit Detroit’s gathering place, Campus Martius Park.
-Located downtown, the park has spectacular skyline views and is home to the always flowing Woodward Fountain, gardens, historical monuments and the popular Parc Restaurant.
+Located downtown, the park has spectacular skyline views and is home to the always-flowing Woodward Fountain.
+Gardens, historical monuments, and the popular Parc Restaurant surround the park.

-The park is open year round with activities for everyone- in the summer it’s turned into a small beach where you can relax and sip on cocktails in the middle of the city- while in the winter the park transforms into a winter wonderland, with the most popular ice skating rink in the area.
-Make sure to check their calendar of events before you go, there’s often special events on weekends- you don’t want to miss out!
+The park is open year-round with activities for everyone.
+In summer the park transforms into a small beach.
+You can relax and sip on cocktails in the middle of the city.
+During the winter the park transforms into a winter wonderland, with the most popular ice skating rink in the area.
+Make sure to check the calendar of events before you go.
+There are often special events on weekends- you don’t want to miss out!

-In addition to the residents, the district is also home to the Detroit Tigers, Detroit Red Wings, Detroit Pistons and Detroit Lions- making it the district with the most professional sports teams in one downtown…again… IN THE COUNTRY.
-This is where the action is- grab some tickets if you’re in Detroit on game day, experience what Detroit is really like and see a game.
-No matter the sport, Detroit fans are loyal from every win, to every loss.
+The district is also home to the Detroit Tigers, Detroit Red Wings, Detroit Pistons, and Detroit Lions.
+Making it the district with the most professional sports teams in one downtown…again… IN THE COUNTRY.
+This is where the action is so grab some game tickets if you’re in Detroit on game day.
+So you can experience what Detroit is really like, and see a game.
+No matter the sport, Detroit fans are loyal from every win to every loss.

 Coffee in Detroit

 Detroiters love their coffee; it’s also a requirement for me to start my day with something that contains caffeine.
-The Roasting Plant is the perfect place to grab a fresh cup of joe (and just so happens to be my favorite coffee shop in Detroit).
-The coffee beans are stored in a Javabot (super cool tub machine that shoots the beans out through tunnels you can see) at the center of the shop- measured out per order.
+The Roasting Plant is the perfect place to grab a fresh cup of joe.
+(It just so happens to be my favorite coffee shop in Detroit).
+The coffee beans are stored in a Javabot (super cool tube machine that shoots the beans out through tunnels you can see) at the center of the shop.
+Each cup is measured out per order.

 Great Lakes Coffee has a few locations in Southeast Michigan including one in Midtown.
-If you’re looking for somewhere cozy with tea options and yummy baked goods and sandwiches, head to Corktown over to Astro Coffee.
+If you’re looking for somewhere cozy with tea options, yummy baked goods, and sandwiches, head over to Astro Coffe